mattermost/docs/source/administration/config-settings.rst

 Enable Rate Limiting
 ^^^^^^^^^^^^^^^^^^^^^

-Rate limiting prevents server overload from too many requests.
-This is useful to prevent third-party applications or malicous attacks from impacting your server.
+Rate limiting prevents your server from being overloaded with too many requests.
+This decreases the risk and impact of third-party applications or malicious attacks on your server.

 **True**: APIs are throttled at the rate specified by **PerSec**.